ROYAL cinque portS - 17 POINTS

 BOOKING THE COURSE

-However you do it, it is £130 a man to play in the Summer.
-Pricey yes, but justified given the great experience you'll get and it would be worth considering a day ticket for just another £25.
+Green fees range from £90 for a weekday in the winter to £185 a man to play on a summer weekend.
+Pricey yes, but justified given the great experience you'll get and it would be worth considering a day ticket for just another £30

 We played at Royal St Georges and Chart Hills, had Princes not screwed up their booking system we would have played there as well.
 Maybe next time.